DevilXD/WeekdayGuesser/README.md

 All calculations related to weekdays have to be done by applying the "modulo 7" (%) operation on the result.
 This allows the weekdays to rotate around from Sunday back to Monday when going up, and Monday to Sunday when going down.

-Dates are represented using the day/month/year format.
+Dates are represented using the `day/month` and `day/month/year` format.
 The first number is always the amount of days within a month, not the number representing the month itself.

 ---